AreyanR/SitRight/README.md

 ## Usage Guide for SitRight

 ### 1. Launch Application
-* Click the "Start" button in the interface
+* Click the "Start Monitoring" button in the interface
 * The webcam feed will automatically open in a new window

 ### 2. Set Reference Posture